Cedar17/AutoCheckin/README.md

 - 2023-03-08

-GitHub Actions scheduled workflow
+> GitHub Actions scheduled workflow
+>

-Scheduled workflows are disabled automatically after 60 days of repository inactivity.
+> Scheduled workflows are disabled automatically after 60 days of repository inactivity.
 Learn more.
+>

-You can prevent AutoCheckin from being disabled on the workflows page.
+> You can prevent AutoCheckin from being disabled on the workflows page.

+- 2023-05-16
+    - Remember to do something in 2 months!